equivalent/scrapbook2/archive/blogs/2014-04-jenkins-rails-4-rspec-cucumber-selenium.md

   database: validations_test<%= ENV['TEST_ENV_NUMBER'] %>
 ```

 As you can see here we are using the `ENV['TEST_ENV_NUMBER']`.
-This way we will be able to run several different bulds at a same time (e.g.: testing custom branch & deploying staging at a same time) and even paralel tests.
+This way we will be able to run several different items at a same time (e.g.: testing custom branch & deploying staging at a same time) and even parallel tests.

+### Add database user for Jenkins

 So lets login to PostgreSQL: